David Jason: Personal life

 Jason lived with his long-term girlfriend, Welsh actress Myfanwy Talog, for 18 years and nursed her through breast cancer until she died in 1995.
-It mirrored a situation portrayed in A Touch of Frost in which the character's wife died after a long illness.

-On 26 February 2001, Jason became a father for the first time at the age of 61 when his girlfriend, 41-year-old Gill Hinchcliffe, gave birth to a baby girl, Sophie Mae, born in Stoke Mandeville Hospital, Aylesbury.
+On 26 February 2001, Jason became a father at the age of 61 when his girlfriend, 41-year-old Gill Hinchcliffe, gave birth to a girl in Stoke Mandeville Hospital, Aylesbury.
 Jason and Hinchcliffe married in 2005 and live in Ellesborough, Buckinghamshire.

+In 2022, Jason discovered that he had another daughter, of whom he had been previously unaware, who was born in 1970 following a brief relationship with actress Jennifer Hill.

 Jason is a patron of the Shark Trust, a United Kingdom registered charity working to advance the worldwide conservation of sharks through science, education, influence and action.
-He has also been Honorary Vice Patron of the Royal International Air Tattoo since 1999, and on 29 May 2014, presented a cheque on behalf of the Fairford-based RAF Charitable Trust for £125,000 to the British RAF Air Cadet Organisation, to fund flight simulators for Air Cadets.
+He has also been Honorary Vice Patron of the Royal International Air Tattoo since 1999, and on 29 May 2014, presented a cheque on behalf of the Fairford-based RAF Charitable Trust for £125,000 to the RAF Air Cadet Organisation, to fund flight simulators for Air Cadets.
 Jason is a qualified helicopter pilot.

+Jason has expressed a negative opinion of the European Union, being quoted in a 2012 interview with "the Germans want to run Europe.
+The irony is that here we are, the world has changed, and the Germans want to run Europe.
+They failed to do it by war, twice.
+What is it?
+Is this the Fourth Reich?"

 In October 2013, he released his autobiography called David Jason: My Life.
 It was shortlisted for the 2013 Specsavers National Book Awards "Best Book of the Year".
-A second volume, Only Fools and Stories: From Del Boy to Granville, Pop Larkin to Frost was published in October 2017.
+A second volume, Only Fools and Stories: From Del Boy to Granville, Pop Larkin to Frost, was published in October 2017.
 Penguin Books announced A Del Of A Life, which is Jason's third autobiography and was published in October 2020.

 In September 2017, it was reported that a "credible threat was made to his life", although it is not known why Jason had been targeted.